LoanDepot Park: Public funding and groundbreaking

-In February 2008, the Miami city commission and the Miami-Dade county commission came to an initial agreement to fund the new stadium.
+In February 2008, the Miami City Commission (city council) and the Miami-Dade County Commission (county board) came to an initial agreement to fund the new stadium.
 The Orange Bowl was subsequently demolished in March 2008 to make way for the new ballpark.
-A delay in the public funding of the ballpark was caused by a lawsuit filed in the Miami-Dade circuit court by a local car dealer, upon which the circuit court judge ruled in favor of the Marlins in November 2008.
-That following March in 2009, both the city and the county commission finalized approval for the sale of bonds for funding of the stadium, along with the Florida Marlins to be renamed the Miami Marlins upon the opening of the new stadium.
+A delay in the public funding of the ballpark was caused by a lawsuit filed in the Miami-Dade circuit court by a local car dealer upon which the circuit court judge ruled in favor of the Marlins in November 2008.
+In March 2009, both the city and the county commission finalized approval for the sale of bonds for funding of the stadium, along with the Florida Marlins to be renamed the Miami Marlins upon the opening of the new stadium.
 Construction began with a groundbreaking ceremony in July 2009.
 The total cost of construction for the ballpark was estimated to be $634 million, with 80% of that funded by the city and the county.
-Due to the structure of the bonds financed over 40 years, it was estimated that the principal and the interest paid by the city and county would accrue to $2.4 billion over the lifetime of the bonds.
-Between 2009 and 2010, a series of leaked documents from Major League Baseball showed a disparity between the Marlins’ intake in MLB revenue sharing compared to the operating costs of the franchise, suggesting a willful misrepresentation of the Marlins’ profit margins under the Loria ownership as well as Loria and Samson's mismanagement of the Marlins in order to leverage the local government to provide a lion's share of the funding for the stadium.
+The structure of the bonds financed over 40 years caused it to be estimated that the principal and the interest paid by the city and the county would accrue to $2.4 billion over the lifetime of the bonds.
+Between 2009 and 2010, a series of leaked documents from Major League Baseball showed a disparity between the Marlins' intake in MLB revenue sharing and the operating costs of the franchise, suggesting a willful misrepresentation of the team's profit margins under the Loria ownership, as well as Loria and Samson's mismanagement of the Marlins to leverage the local government to provide a lion's share of the funding for the stadium.

 During the 2011–12 offseason, Mayor of Miami Regalado publicized details of the contract and expressed concern regarding certain clauses dedicated to the parking facilities and the maintenance of the stadium.
 Marlins Park began operations on April 4, 2012, for Opening Day of the 2012 season.

 New ownership and further changes

 In 2017, the Loria ownership announced its intention to sell the Miami Marlins.
 A group of investors led by Derek Jeter and Bruce Sherman took over the Marlins organization in August 2017.
-Changes to the stadium, including a new color scheme, moving the Home Run sculpture, and obtaining naming rights to the stadium were achieved during the Jeter regime.
+Changes to the stadium, including a new color scheme, moving the Home Run sculpture, and obtaining naming rights to the stadium, were achieved during the Jeter regime.

-On March 31, 2021, the Marlins announced that it had sold naming rights to Marlins Park to LoanDepot, renaming the facility LoanDepot Park; terms of the agreement were not disclosed.
+On March 31, 2021, the Marlins announced that they had sold naming rights to Marlins Park to LoanDepot, which renamed the facility LoanDepot Park; terms of the agreement were not disclosed.
 The naming rights to the stadium reportedly brings $10 million per annum to the Marlins.